mrazjava/moo/readme.md

 ## Client
 ---------------------
 Depending on which server is running, a compatible client runtime dependency of a UI app is required.
-For example, for text based UI socket compatible client would be enabled by commented out the following in `moo-ui-shell/moo-ui-shell-reader/pom.xml` and `moo-ui-shell/moo-ui-shell-writer/pom.xml`:
+For example, for text based shell UI, a socket compatible client would be enabled by commented out the following in `moo-ui-shell/moo-ui-shell-reader/pom.xml` and `moo-ui-shell/moo-ui-shell-writer/pom.xml`:
 ```